carlosCharz/greetingserver/README.md

-# Client Side Load Balancing with Ribbon and Spring Cloud
+# Client Side Load Balancing with Ribbon and Spring Cloud (SERVER)

 This is the server component (spring boot rest project) for the example that showcases the client Side Load Balancing with Ribbon and Spring Cloud.